nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -ready-status

-	Enables liveness endpoint "/nginx-ready".
+	Enables readiness endpoint "/nginx-ready".
 The endpoint returns a success code when NGINX has loaded all the config after startup.

 .. option:: -ready-status-port

-	The HTTP port for the liveness endpoint.
+	The HTTP port for the readiness endpoint.

 	Format: ``[1024 - 65535]`` (default 8081)